 The intensity of an experience and the quality of the same experience are inversely related, as regards the entrapment or entrancement vs. freeing of attention.
+That means that when attention to the intensity of something increases, attention to its qualities decreases -- and vice versa.

 That shift, when made completely enough, releases us from entrancement by the qualities that keeps us trapped.
 The experience dissolves into pure intensity without definition.